 When a material is ‘waterproof’, it fits into criteria outlined by a governing specification and clear conditions of a laboratory test.
 In essence, waterproof fabrics are materials that are resistant to penetration by water.
 This type of waterproof fabric is an invaluable tool when it comes to making household goods, outdoor clothing, shoes and other lifestyle equipment.
 Waterproofing agents can adhere to the material during the manufacturing process.
 The end product may then be ‘waterproof’.
+When creating the world's best waterproof bean bags, we had to find the best fabrics.
 Let’s explore some of the most common types of waterproof fabric that are in circulation today.

 Useful Terms Regarding Waterproof Fabric

 Before we delve deep into waterproof fabric, it is essential to distinguish the difference between a few related, but not identical, terms with regards to fabric.
 You may have come across these terms before when buying furniture for your home, interior accessories or clothing.
 Understanding the difference will give you an obvious idea of what a waterproof fabric is.

 When a fabric is waterproof, it is impenetrable to water to an extent.
 Its ability to repel water is measured by testing how much pressure it can take before water begins to seep through.
 Fabric can only be referred to as waterproof if it possesses sealed seams.
 Provided it has that quality it can be considered waterproof.
 The quality of the enclosures and seals will determine how waterproof a product is.
 An excellent example of waterproof fabric is polyester fabric; this is a material that is highly unlikely to absorb moisture.
 We can weave polyester tightly to prevent water from passing through it.
 So it is very effective for producing household items such as beanbags and furniture.
 So is polyester waterproof?